Implementing the Robust Design in RMark

 • \(\alpha_0\) is the detection intercept and \(\alpha_1\) is the effect of temperature

-Once written like this, translating to RMark formula syntax is direct. \(\beta_0 + \beta_1 \times \text{Condition}\) becomes ~ body_cond. \(\alpha_0 + \alpha_1 \times \text{Temperature}\) becomes ~ temp.
-The gamma parameters are constant here, so both get ~ 1.
+Once it’s laid out like that, turning it into RMark formula syntax is almost mechanical. \(\beta_0 + \beta_1 \times \text{Condition}\) becomes ~ body_cond. \(\alpha_0 + \alpha_1 \times \text{Temperature}\) becomes ~ temp.
+The gammas are held constant here, so they each just get ~ 1.

 Fitting the model